-You can choose to design your own stationery (notes on design coming up next) or you can have it done for you, with the variety of graphics designers, design companies, and printers out there.
-There are also sites and companies that offer the full range of stationery design, like DesignMantic.com, which offers both access to crowdsourced graphic design and the tools to create your own design on a DIY basis.
+You can choose to design your own business card and stationery (notes on design coming up next) or you can have it done for you, with the variety of graphics designers, design companies, and printers out there.
+There are also sites and companies that offer the full range of stationery design, like DesignMantic.com, which offers both access to custom graphic design and the tools to create your own logo design on a DIY basis.

 Whichever way you choose, however, it's important to consider what products you will be ordering, and what adjustments might need to be made for each one.
 It’s a good idea for a company to have a cross-product design that makes your stationery match.